 Others suggest Americans are working longer hours because of the country’s employment situation.
 Despite a record-low unemployment rate (at the time this article was written it rests at 4.3%), hourly earnings have declined.
 Though by no means an American problem, as wage stagnation is felt around the world, America is perhaps less equipped to deal with these changes as their taxes are so low.

 Wage losses coincide with involuntary part-time and underemployed workers, forcing many to work multiple jobs just in order to make ends meet.
-And when they don’t, they’re relying on payday loans to help them pay the bills.
+And when they don’t, they’re looking for direct payday loans to help them pay the bills.
 No wonder they’re getting less done.
 Wouldn’t you be less productive if you were tired, pulled in different directions from multiple jobs, and relying on payday loans to get by?

 The workforce is splitting